thecasper2/health_dashboard/README.md

 <a name="obtaining_the_data"></a>
 ## Obtaining the data

+If you do not have any data then it is possible to use this dashboard with the existing example data file.

 Renpho scales synchronise data with a user's smartphone.
 To get the data from the Renpho app, follow the following steps: